-It is designed to cover all technical roles (at all grades) within the Industry, however, it is restricted, at the moment, to those involved in preparatory or remedial activities rather than those involved directly with subsequent building and construction work.
-Therefore, for clarity, this framework encompasses roles associated with a range of engineering and scientific disciplines (for example civil engineering, geology, chemistry, surveying).
-It encompasses roles commonly associated with the fields of geo-environmental consultancy and contracting but also extends to those in the public sector.
+The Framework is designed to cover all technical roles (at all grades) within the Industry, however, it is restricted currently to those involved in preparatory works and/or remedial activities rather than those involved directly with subsequent building and construction work.
+Therefore, for clarity, this framework encompasses roles associated with a range of engineering and scientific disciplines (for example civil engineering, geology, chemistry, surveying), commonly associated with the fields of geo-environmental consultancy and contracting and also extends to those in the public sector.

-Given the wide range of job titles used within the sector it is not possible to provide a definitive list, but the above range of professional roles should be sufficient to convey its extent.
+Given the wide range of job titles used within the sector it is not possible to provide a definitive list, although the range of professional roles associated with a range of engineering and scientific disciplines should be sufficient to convey its extent.

-NOTE: there is no reason why the principles underlying the derivation of this framework cannot be extended to cover any role within this or any other related sectors (e.g. building and construction).
-All that would be required would be to identify and describe additional relevant capabilities and add them to the lists of those that have already been derived.
+NOTE: There is no reason why the principles underlying the derivation of this framework cannot be extended to cover any role within this or any other related sectors (e.g. building and construction).
+All that would be required would be to identify and describe additional relevant capabilities and to add the capabilities to the lists of those that have already been derived.